gecad-group/peak-mas/README.md

 ### Notes on SPADE

 As already said PEAK is based on SPADE.
 This means that every functionality of SPADE is available to the user.
 We highly recommend you to see <a href="https://spade-mas.readthedocs.io/en/latest/" target="_blank">SPADE</a> examples and documentation before starting using PEAK.
 Once you are familiarized with SPADE's mechanics you can start using PEAK.
+For now PEAK is not compatible with version above 3.2.2 of SPADE.

 ### Notes on XMPP